0xferrous/eth.nvim/README.md

 - 🔍 **Smart Detection**: Automatically detects Ethereum addresses and transaction hashes in visual selections
 - 🌐 **Multiple Explorers**: Support for Etherscan, Arbiscan, Polygonscan, BSCScan, and custom explorers
+- 🧠 **Frecency Ordering**: Smart ordering of explorer options based on frequency and recency of use
 - ⚙️ **Configurable**: Easy to configure with custom block explorers and URL templates
 - 🚀 **Fast**: Lightweight Lua implementation with minimal overhead
 - 🧪 **Well Tested**: Comprehensive test suite with high coverage